 Substrates, Water, and Nutrients

-The ludwigia repens rubin has firm roots properties that basically can adapt to any kind of substrates, but we still suggest avoiding sand that might suffocate the roots (other than the organic volcanic sand).
-We always promote a healthy root system for the plants through good quality substrate which is believed to be a nutritional storage for strong roots.
+The ludwigia repens Rubin has firm roots properties that basically can adapt to any substrates, but we still suggest avoiding sand that might suffocate the roots (other than the organic volcanic sand).
+We always promote a healthy root system for the plants through the excellent quality substrate, which is believed to be nutritional storage for healthy roots.

 Your choice of color and type of substrate is determined by how the contrast of hues will appear with other elements in the tank.

-To achieve sturdy shoots, you must use a substrate that is rich in nutrients and with a high light intensity.
+To achieve sturdy shoots, you must use a substrate that is rich in nutrients, and with high light intensity.
 You may add helpful chemicals into it at least for the few early months to feed the plants, hence a strong and sturdy root system.

 Aquarium soil can also be suggested for it reduces the KH and pH balance of the water and enables fast absorption of nutrients for the plants.
-Apparently, this aquarium soil came from a natural volcanic material fresh from Japan.
+This aquarium soil came from a natural volcanic material fresh from Japan.

 Propagation of Ludwigia sp.
 Weinrot

-You may cut off the branches atop the plant in order to propagate favorably.
-Likewise, taking off the dead leaves up to the last node located at the bottom of the stem is an effective way of cutting and trimming minimizing the bushy appearance.
-This pruning process ensures proper growth of the root in order to multiply successfully.
+You may cut off the branches atop the plant to propagate favorably.
+Likewise, taking off the dead leaves up to the last node located at the bottom of the stem is an effective way of cutting and trimming, minimizing the bushy appearance.
+This pruning process ensures proper growth of the root to multiply successfully.

-As much as possible choose a younger plant to stabilize its adaptation into a new environment.
-You do not buy too many young stems at once especially when your tank is not big enough to accommodate all the living things in it.
-Think that over the time the young plants you purchased now will grow and propagate considerably.
+As much as possible, choose a younger plant to stabilize its adaptation into a new environment.
+You do not buy too many young stems at once, especially when your tank is not big enough to accommodate all the living things in it.
+Think that over time, the young plants you purchased now will grow and propagate considerably.

 The plant we are mentioning here is considered a real eye-catcher in the aquarium.
-It is regarded as a popular stem plant that can complement the colors of other companion plants to any aquarium if only arranged properly.
+It is regarded as a popular stem plant that can complement the colors of other companion plants to any aquarium if only appropriately arranged.